Robert A. Brady

 Anne M. Brown

-Mrs. Anne Brown is the Philadelphia Democratic Party’s 3rd Vice Chair and Leader of the 40th Ward – one of the County’s largest and most diverse Wards.
+Mrs. Anne Brown is the Philadelphia Democratic Party’s 3rd Vice Chair and Leader of South West Philadelphia’s 40th Ward – one of the County’s largest Wards.

-Mrs. Brown is a retired Congressional aide and City Council staffer who has lead her working-class community as Leader since 1996.
-She continues her selfless service to the Party as full-time staffer and Director of Employment Services at the Philadelphia Democratic Party Office, mentoring young Democrats and helping out of work Philadelphians find employment.
+Mrs. Brown is a retired Congressional aide and senior City Council staffer who been a Democratic Committeewoman since 1985, has lead her diverse, working-class community as Leader since 1996.

-Harrity currently also serves as Executive Director of the Office of Senator Sharif Street, and as a Member and Political Director of the Laborers’ International Union Local 57.
+Harrity has been deeply active in Philadelphia politics since his teens, previously served as a City of Philadelphia Deputy Managing Director, a Deputy Sheriff, and union organizer.
+Harrity also currently serves as Executive Director of the Office of Senator Sharif Street, and Political Director of the Laborers’ International Union Local 57.

 Craig Levin, Esquire